 Makoto Hasebe: Eintracht Frankfurt's record-setter still going strong

-Eintracht Frankfurt's Makoto Hasebe, a Bundesliga title winner with Wolfsburg and one of the most consistent top performers in the German top flight for more than a decade is now the league's all-time leading Asian appearance maker.
-And, after penning a new one-year playing deal with Eintracht Frankfurt, he isn't done just yet...
+Eintracht Frankfurt's Makoto Hasebe, a Bundesliga title winner with Wolfsburg and one of the most consistent performers in the German top flight for more than a decade is now the league's all-time leading Asian appearance maker...

-The 39-year-old former Japan captain played his 309th Bundesliga game in the 2019/20 campaign, edging ahead of South Korean icon Cha Bum-kun to earn top spot in the continental chart.
+The 39-year-old former Japan captain played his 309th Bundesliga game in the 2019/20 campaign, edging ahead of South Korean icon Cha Bum-kun to become the most tenured Asian player in Bundesliga history.

-At signing fresh playing terms until 2024, and a "follow-up contract" that will keep him in Frankfurt until 2027 in some capacity, Hasebe has 368 such games under his belt and is fourth on the list of the Bundesliga's all-time non-German appearance makers.
+Since signing fresh playing terms until 2024, and a "follow-up contract" that will keep him in Frankfurt until 2027 in some capacity, Hasebe now has 379 such games under his belt and is third on the list of the Bundesliga's all-time non-German appearance makers behind Claudio Pizarro and Robert Lewandowski.

 Upon breaking his continent's record, in a defeat to Mainz, Hasebe said: "I'm very proud to have played more Bundesliga games than any other Asian player.
 But for me, it would have been much, much more important for the team to win."

-That is not an accusation that can be levelled at Hasebe.
+Hasebe could never be accused of arrogance.
 "It's my task to show quality.
 It doesn't matter where," he once said, and he has impressively backed up that rhetoric with the proof of his on-pitch performances wherever his coach has picked him to play.

 Watch: Throwback - Hasebe "Proud to be Asia's all-time record player in the Bundesliga"